twistedtwig/AutomatedDeployments/README.md

 To run the app you will need to specify the configuration section you want to use.
 There are a number of other parameters you can give that will override any settings in the configuration:

-To run the app you would call "MYAPPCONSOLE.EXE /CONFIGSECTION=MYCONFIGSECTION"
+To run the app you would call "MYAPPCONSOLE.EXE /CONFIGSECTION MYCONFIGSECTION"

 This would look for a config section with the name of "MYCONFIGSECTION".
 A list of the parameters available are given below: